ciaranodonnell/ciaranodonnell.github.io/_posts/2020-01-27-digital-transformation-is-about-merging-thought-patterns.markdown

 ---
 layout: single
 title:  "What is Digital Tranformation"
-date:   2020-01-29 13:43:00 -0500
+date:   2019-12-23 13:43:00 -0500
 categories: posts
 comments: true
 toc: true
 author_profile: true
 excerpt: Digital Transformation is one of hot buzzwords at the moment but it means many different things to many different people.
-I've been working with people on business and digital transformation for nearly a decade now and I think digital transformation is...
-permalink:
+I've been working with people on business and digital transformation for nearly a decade now and I think digital transformation is... permalink.
-tags: [digital transformation, conways law, organization, transformation]
+tags: [digital transformation, conways law, organization]
 ---

 Digital Transformation is one of hot buzzwords at the moment but it means many different things to many different people.